• Latest

 Sekalala called for targeted interventions to enhance trade facilitation, standards compliance, border efficiency, and export competitiveness in the FY 2026/27 National Budget.

-State Minister for Trade, David Bahati, emphasized the sector’s importance to Uganda’s economic transformation agenda, aiming to expand the economy from $50 billion to $500 billion by 2040.
+State Minister for Trade, David Bahati, emphasised the sector’s importance to Uganda’s economic transformation agenda, aiming to expand the economy from $50 billion to $500 billion by 2040.
 He highlighted government interventions, including industrial infrastructure development, trade facilitation, and standards enforcement.

 Ezra Muhumuza, UMA CEO, noted that the forum is examining key issues, including taxation concerns, certification delays, and procurement reforms to support local manufacturers.
 The need for a consistent power supply and streamlined regulatory environment was also highlighted.